Rachel Barr, Ph.D.

-Laura Zimmermann is a third year student with a concentration in Human Development and Public Policy.
+Laura Zimmermann is a fourth year PhD candidate with a concentration in Human Development and Public Policy.
 Through the Georgetown Early Learning Project she is investigating the role that media sources play in infants' learning and memory processes.
 She is currently involved in a project at the Smithsonian Museum of Natural History examining imitation mechanisms and working memory in toddlers.
 Another current project is a touchscreen study looking at infants' ability transfer learning across dimensions and the effect of context in this process.
 She is also examining working memory development across infancy and early toddlerhood.
 Laura received her BA in Psychology, with a minor in American Sign Language, from the University of Rochester in 2011 and her MA in Psychology from Georgetown in 2014.
 She has previously worked at the University of Rochester's Baby Lab

 and was an intern at the Laboratory for Developmental Studies